 Hopes and Aspirations

 Our curriculum is designed to uphold a strong Christian ethos; which is closely linked to the Church of England’s Valuing All God’s Children with the recognition that ‘we are all God’s children’ and the aim that all may flourish and have an abundant life.
-This includes growing in ‘Wisdom’, having ‘Hope’ in God’s future for the world, living through the example of Jesus to promote ‘Dignity’, having high hopes and aspirations for themselves and others as members of their ‘Community’ to ‘love your neighbour as yourself.’
+Our five key Christian values of perseverance, forgiveness, faith, respect and love are apparent throughout our curriculum design, promoted explicitly in collective worship and in the classroom and help our children to understand the values they need to flourish.

 The well-being of our school community is paramount in our curriculum design and underpinned by rights teaching, gives children the opportunity to explore spiritual, moral, social and cultural understanding.
 As a Trauma Informed School (TIS) our dedicated, qualified practitioners work with children with identified Adverse Childhood Experiences (ACEs) to develop the holistic child and support them in dealing with trauma, building trust and developing confidence across all facets of their life.

-To promote healthy lifestyles, healthy eating and the importance of exercise is planned directly into the curriculum as well as the whole school taking part in the Daily Mile initiative.
+To promote healthy lifestyles, healthy eating and the importance of exercise is planned directly into the curriculum.
 We also explicitly teach the importance of good dental hygiene, with children having assisted brushing from Nursery age.
 We are also part of the NHS Dental Fluoride coating scheme.

 Through the teaching of rights children are taught what their life ‘should’ be like and supports them in identifying if theirs is not as it should be.
-Article 29 from UNCRC, ‘the right to be the best you can be’, fully reflects our school motto of ‘Believe You Can.’
+Article 29 from UNCRC, ‘the right to be the best you can be’, fully reflects our school motto of ‘Lety Your Light Shine.’